Managed Website vs. Traditional Advertising for Contractors in Seattle and Tacoma

 The 90-Day Transition Timeline: From Ad-Dependent to Organic-Supplemented

-What technical work happens in the first 30 days of a managed website transition for a Seattle/Tacoma contractor?
+What technical work happens in the first 30 days of a managed website transition for a Seattle or Tacoma contractor?

 Google Business Profile optimization runs parallel to the technical work.
 NAP consistency across all citation sources, primary category alignment, photo uploads, service descriptions, and the initial review-request campaign are all initiated in the first 30 days.
-GBP optimization in this market is particularly high-value because Map Pack positions for suburban Seattle/Tacoma markets are achievable in 60–90 days with strong GBP management and consistent review accumulation.
+GBP optimization in this market is particularly high-value because Map Pack positions for suburban Seattle and Tacoma markets are achievable in 60 to 90 days with strong GBP management and consistent review accumulation.

 What content and SEO work happens between days 31 and 60?

-Days 31–60 focus on initial content deployment and schema markup implementation.
-The first priority content pieces are the highest-value service pages targeting the contractor’s primary service categories in their specific geographic market — not generic “roofing services” pages, but location-specific, trade-deep pages that answer the specific questions homeowners in Tacoma or Renton or Auburn search for before calling a contractor.
+Days 31 to 60 focus on initial content deployment and schema markup implementation.
+The first priority content pieces are the highest-value service pages targeting the contractor’s primary service categories in their specific geographic market, not generic “roofing services” pages, but location-specific, trade-deep pages that answer the specific questions homeowners in Tacoma or Renton or Auburn search for before calling a contractor.
 Each page is built with proper schema markup and internal linking from the outset.

 Google Search Console is activated with sitemap submission and Core Web Vitals monitoring initiated.
-Early indexing signals — the appearance of the site’s pages in GSC’s coverage data — typically appear within 14–21 days of sitemap submission for a properly configured site on quality hosting.
-By day 60, the foundational technical and content work should be complete enough that the site is being actively evaluated by Google for the primary keywords it’s targeting.
+Early indexing signals, the appearance of the site’s pages in Search Console coverage data, typically appear within 14 to 21 days of sitemap submission for a properly configured site on quality hosting.
+By day 60, the foundational technical and content work should be complete enough that the site is being actively evaluated by Google for the primary keywords it is targeting.

-What organic signals should a Seattle/Tacoma contractor expect to see by day 90?
+What organic signals should a Seattle or Tacoma contractor expect to see by day 90?

 By day 90, three measurable signals should be visible in Google Search Console for a properly executed managed website program.
-First, organic impressions should be trending upward consistently — not necessarily generating clicks yet, but confirming Google is serving the site’s pages for target keyword searches.
-Second, average ranking positions for primary service keywords should be moving into the 15–40 range from the 50+ range at launch.
+First, organic impressions should be trending upward consistently, not necessarily generating clicks yet, but confirming Google is serving the site’s pages for target keyword searches.
+Second, average ranking positions for primary service keywords should be moving into the 15 to 40 range from the 50-plus range at launch.
 Third, Map Pack appearances for lower-competition service terms and secondary geographic targets should be visible for the first time.

-Organic calls from the managed website typically don’t appear until months 3–5 in suburban markets and months 5–8 in more competitive Seattle-area markets.
-Day 90 is not a lead-generation milestone — it’s the confirmation that the technical foundation is working correctly and the organic program is developing on schedule.
+Organic calls from the managed website typically do not appear until months 3 to 5 in suburban markets and months 5 to 8 in more competitive Seattle-area markets.
+Day 90 is not a lead-generation milestone.
+It is the confirmation that the technical foundation is working correctly and the organic program is developing on schedule.
 Any contractor evaluating the program at day 90 on the basis of inbound calls is measuring the wrong signal at the wrong time.

 ↑ Back to Navigation